Creating a Successful Debt Management Plan

 Another option is to identify your weaknesses and put barriers in place that could save you from yourself.
 For example, if you tend to make in-app purchases to level up on phone games, you could block them.

 Reducing debt is a big deal.
-And even if it takes years to reach your ultimate goal, it’s important to celebrate every milestone along the way.
+And even if it takes years to reach your ultimate goal, be patient with yourself — and be sure to celebrate milestones along the way.

 SoFi Loan Products